Vintage Christmas At The Ponds

 Dining Area Includes a Lot of Vintage Christmas

-When we built the farmhouse, we wanted everything to be very casual so there isn’t a formal dining room.
+When we built the farmhouse, we wanted everything to be very casual, so there isn’t a formal dining room.
 But instead, just this little area right beside the kitchen.

-Sophie, Silent Night Prints available here !!!
+Sophie, Silent Night Prints are available here !!!

-A repurposed window helps to hide the unsightly air exchange and the Christmas candle ring disguises the thermostat.
+A repurposed window helps to hide the unsightly air exchange, and the Christmas candle ring disguises the thermostat.
 See other ways to disguise those necessary evils here.

 Vintage inspired Christmas Farmhouse Style dining.
 Repurposed holiday décor, diy Christmas projects, cow painting, farmhouse table